Henrik is currently finishing his undergraduate degree in Organization Communication at Copenhagen Business School.

 There are many highly experienced people within Agilent who are willing to transfer knowledge and mentor.
 Work hard, have fun and don’t be afraid to ask for help.

-Agilent is on the Forbes 2016 list of America's Best Large Employers
+We are on the Forbes America's Best Employers 2018 list

 Where is your career headed?
 Select an Agilent location here to learn more.